-Asians With “Very Familiar Profiles” — How Princeton’s Admissions Officers Talk About Race
+Asians With “Very Familiar Profiles”: How Princeton’s Admissions Officers Talk About Race

 At times, the documents show, admissions officers twist themselves into bizarre knots as they consider — and dance around — the issue of applicants’ race.
 “Were there a touch more cultural flavor I'd be more enthusiastic,” one officer wrote of a Native Hawaiian/Pacific Islander.

-The comments were unearthed by government investigators after a two Asian students who had been rejected by the school complained of racial discrimination.
+The comments were unearthed by government investigators after two Asian students who had been rejected by the school complained of racial discrimination.
 In 2008, the Education Department began an investigation into the matter, collecting reams of detailed information on 539 individual applicants, probing how and why admissions officers decided who to admit.

 In interviews with the Education Department, Princeton admissions officers who wrote the comments denied that they were comparing groups of applicants by race.
 Remarks that Asians fit a “familiar profile,” officers repeatedly told investigators, were not related to racial stereotypes, but resumes that were similar to other students.